Generating and Executing Robot Grasps#

 Configuring the simulation#

-Command-line arguments are parsed with argparse to select the number of parallel environments, the compute device, and optional rendering features such as ray tracing and headless mode.
+Command-line arguments are parsed with argparse to select the number of parallel environments, the compute device, and optional rendering features such as renderer backend and headless mode.

 def parse_arguments():